hexbatch/apple-core/core-docs/step-4-actions/events.md

 ## custom events

+inherits from the base attribute of custom_events

+two use cases:

+A user can create a custom event with action listeners for that.
+This helps automate.
 Sometimes extensions and layers need to fire off their own events.
-Here, we can send a custom event, anything that inherits from the custom even attribute.
-And the target can be one element per api call

-The element has to have the actions listening to that custom event, to act on it

-A custom event to can be sent to a search path, and any action in the search path can listen to it.
-If very large amounts of results, then truncated to first page.
-Other pages can be run after that.

 # Event messages can  have data